Kzin: Background and history

 Kzinti evolved from a plains-hunting felid, on a planet slightly colder and drier than Earth.
 The Kzin word for their home planet translates as Homeworld, often known as Kzinhome, among the Kzinti themselves.
 It is the third planet orbiting the star 61 Ursae Majoris.

 The Kzin civilization was at an iron-age technological level, when an alien race called the Jotoki landed, and made stealthy first contact with a tribe of primitive hunter/gatherer Kzinti: they were interstellar merchants, looking for a species they could use as mercenaries.

 Once the Jotok had taught the Kzinti how to use high-tech weapons, and other devices (including spacecraft), the Kzin rebelled, and made their former masters into slaves -- as well as the occasional meal.
 The crest of the Riit (Royal) family appears to be a bite mark -- though it is in fact a dentate leaf, with the words "From mercenary to master.", written around it in Kzinti script.

-Kzin society is extremely male-dominated.
-The leader of the race is called the Patriarch, and is a hereditary title.
-The Kzinti call themselves "heroes" or the "Hero Race", and because they believe themselves to be "heroes", their society places a very high value on "acting Heroic", and behaving in a heroic fashion.
+Kzin society is male-dominated.
+The leader of the race is called the Patriarch, and it is a hereditary title.
+The Kzinti call themselves "heroes" or the "Hero Race", and their society places a high value on "acting Heroic" and behaving in a heroic fashion.

 To Kzin society, "heroic" means being honorable, and having integrity.
 Kzin honor, called strakh, is similar in many ways to the samurai code of Bushido.
 Strakh serves as almost a sort of currency or favor system, since their culture has no analog for money.
 For example, if the Patriarch gets meat from a seller's market stand, the seller gains considerable strakh, which will bring honor to the seller, aiding him to attract better customers, gaining strakh, i.e. higher status within the community.

-Once Kzinti gained access to genetic-manipulation technology, they used to bring out the most "heroic" qualities, and reduce the undesired ones.
+Once Kzinti gained access to genetic-manipulation technology, they used it to reinforce and intensify their species' most "heroic" qualities and reduce the undesirable ones.
 To this end -- and because females are not valued except as bearers of children -- the male-dominated Kzin society bred (most of) their own females into sub-sapience.

 Kzinti are often described as "anthropomorphic tigers," but there are significant, and visible, differences.
 Kzinti are larger than humans, standing around 8 ft tall, and weighing around 500 lb.
 These tiger-sized bipeds have large and membranous ears, a barrel-chested torso, with a flexible spine, and large fangs and claws.
 One human gave an apt description of Kzin as "eight feet of death."

 Unlike some popularly depicted anthropomorphic animals, Kzinti stand on two legs as do humans; they lack digitigrade ("backward-bending") legs.
-Hands have three fingers, and an opposable thumb, each with a retractable claw.
+Hands have three fingers and an opposable thumb, each with a retractable claw.